GoogleCloudPlatform/generative-ai/gen-app-builder/search-web-app/README.md

 # Generative AI App Builder - Enterprise Search Demo

-This demo illustrates how to search through a corpus of unstructrued contract documents using [Generative AI App Builder: Enterprise Search][1].
+This demo illustrates how to search through a corpus of documents using Enterprise Search on[Generative AI App Builder][1].

 Additional features include how to search the public Cloud Knowledge Graph using the [Enterprise Knowledge Graph][3] API.